 An estimated contingent loss is recorded when it is determined from available information that a loss is probable and that the amount can be reasonably estimated.
 Contingent liabilities involve the exercise of judgment and an estimate of future outcomes.
-Contingencies are described in note 12 to the consolidated financial statements.

 Stock-based compensation expense